DegeneratorX/computacao-grafica-1-freecam3d/glfw/README.md

  - [Wayland] Bugfix: Size limits included frame size for fallback decorations
  - [Wayland] Bugfix: Updating `GLFW_DECORATED` had no effect on server-side decorations
- - [Wayland] Bugfix: A monitor would be reported as connected again if its scale changed
+ - [Wayland] Bugfix: A monitor would be reported as connected again if its escala changed
- - [Wayland] Bugfix: `glfwTerminate` would segfault if any monitor had changed scale
+ - [Wayland] Bugfix: `glfwTerminate` would segfault if any monitor had changed escala
- - [Wayland] Bugfix: Window content scale events were not emitted when monitor scale changed
+ - [Wayland] Bugfix: Window content escala events were not emitted when monitor escala changed
  - [Wayland] Bugfix: `glfwSetWindowAspectRatio` reported an error instead of applying the specified ratio
  - [Wayland] Bugfix: `GLFW_MAXIMIZED` window hint had no effect